March’s guest blogger Sasha Garwood reflects on the literary loss of Terry Pratchett.

 It’s delicious and it’s so unutterably true.
 Empathy at all costs is the best rallying cry for human interaction I can think of.

 Granny’s cast-iron commitment to doing what’s Right – where Right is defined as protecting the weak, allowing people autonomy even when they’re stupid or sullen or sad, being brutally honest with yourself even when it’s inconvenient, honouring communities and social rituals because they give human life shape and meaning, fighting for people’s right to be people even when it doesn’t make sense as long as they accord one another the same respect – has had so profound an effect on my personal morality that I cannot conceive of myself without it.
-I could say the same of Sam Vimes, Old Stoneface, who works his way up from alcoholic member of a dying Night Watch to the reluctant Commander of a full-scale citywide cross-species police operation (and wife of Ankh-Morpork’s premier Duchess) by dint of sheer force of conscience; or Susan D’eath, kickass schoolteacher, saviour of the Hogfather and granddaughter of Death, lovely Death, fond of kittens, who’s all the more poignant for his awareness that ‘There’s no justice.
-There’s just me.’
+I could say the same of Sam Vimes, Old Stoneface, who works his way up from alcoholic member of a dying Night Watch to the reluctant Commander of a full-scale citywide cross-species police operation (and wife of Ankh-Morpork’s premier Duchess) by dint of sheer force of conscience; or Susan Sto Helit, kickass schoolteacher, saviour of the Hogfather and granddaughter of Death, lovely Death, fond of kittens, who’s all the more poignant for his awareness that “THERE’S NO JUSTICE.
+THERE’S JUST ME.”
 They built me.
 I love them like they’re my family and in some sense they are, because they made me into who I am as an adult.

 But so much wisdom and kindness and rage and righteousness has left the world, and it’s just so fucking sad.